 Istituto Lorenzo de’ Medici offers a range of services and extracurricular activities that aim to enhance students’ overall study abroad experience, by promoting close friendships and encouraging involvement in academic life and Italian culture.
 LdM is dedicated to helping all incoming undergraduates and postgraduates adjust to their host city and new environment, but the ongoing support of familiar people is essential to making the time in Italy successful.

 We invite family and friends to follow LdM on Facebook, Instagram, Twitter and Linkedin for campus news and events.
-For further insight into student life in Italy, visit LdM’s YouTube channel LdM News, or the Student Life page for Florence, Rome, or Tuscania.
+For further insight into student life in Italy, visit LdM’s YouTube channel LdM News, or the Student Life page for Florence and Tuscania.

 For any questions, please email [email protected].

 Student Life at LdM

 A study abroad experience goes far beyond the classroom and Italy is the perfect extension to any learning experience.
 The LdM community is multicultural and dynamic with faculty, staff, and students from across the globe who want to create connections in their new home.
 From getting involved in local activities to developing new friendships and experiencing new cultures, students at LdM explore many aspects of their campus and host city.
 We actively sponsor student clubs, organizations, sports activities, and volunteer opportunities, while building students’ self-confidence as they gain new perspectives on their major or course of study.